christophergandrud/GreenBook/README.md

-# Inflated Expectations: How government partisanship shapes bureaucrat's inflation expectations
+# Inflated Expectations: How government partisanship shapes bureaucrats' inflation expectations

-## Cassandra Grafström and Christopher Gandrud
+## Christopher Gandrud and Cassandra Grafström

 ---

-These files comprise the working paper ''Inflated Expectations: How government partisanship shapes bureaucrat's inflation expectations''
+These files comprise the paper ''Inflated Expectations: How government partisanship shapes bureaucrats' inflation expectations''

 ### Reproduce the paper

 The paper can be entirely reproduced using the `knitr` package in **R** (we used `knitr` version 1.5 and **R** version 3.0.3).
 The `knitr` package is by [Yihui Xie](http://yihui.name/).
+You will also need to have a LaTeX distribution installed.

-To reproduce the paper first install the necessary R packages:
+To reproduce the analyses and plots in the paper first install the necessary R packages:

 ```{S}
     install.packages("apsrtable",